Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/app-mitid-integration.md

 2. **Client Default URL:**
    Set a default app switch URL in the Broker Admin UI for all flows associated with the OIDC client.
-   *Note: Specific OIDC parameters provided later will override this default setting.*
+   *Note: Providing the `idp_params` parameter as specified below will override this default setting.*

 ## Client Default App Switch URL

 Configure a single default app switch URL in the Signaturgruppen Broker Admin UI.
-This URL will be used automatically for every app switch flow unless overridden by specific OIDC parameters.
+This URL will be used automatically for every flow for that client unless the OIDC parameter `idp_params` is provided.

-## OIDC Parameters
+## OIDC Parameter

+An OIDC parameter named `idp_params` can be provided which consists of a url encoded JSON object with three required fields, providing this object prevents the usage of a Default App Switch URL provided in the portal.

 For example: